THE EARTH PRIZE

 A short paragraph describing what motivates the student(s) to participate in The Earth Prize.

-At the end of this phase, all registered teams who have successfully submitted their Problem Definition and Motivation Statement will be automatically invited to the Submissions Phase.
+All registered teams that have successfully submitted their Problem Definition and Motivation Statement will be automatically invited to the Submissions Phase.

 • Fresh Idea